amilcarmeneses/Path-Loss-Data-for-Fifth-Generation-of-Wireless-Communications-in-Indoors/README.md

 # Path-Loss-Data-for-Fifth-Generation-of-Wireless-Communications-in-Indoors
-Datasets of path loss derived from a campaign of field measurements conducted in three indoor environments.
+The path loss refers to the attenuation that wireless signals experiment between pairs of transmitter-receiver and is the basic parameter of performance of wireless communications.
+In this study, we reported different datasets of path loss derived from a campaign of field measurements conducted in three indoor environments.
+The operational frequency used in this campaign was 3.5 GHz, which is one of the frequency bands of interest for the fifth generation of wireless communications and beyond.